-- 1. Manitoba should set a GHG reduction goal of no less than 1 MT of CO2e cumulative emissions reductions.
+- 1. Manitoba should set a GHG emissions reduction goal of no less than 1 Mt of CO2e cumulative emissions reductions.
 This would 'bend the carbon curve' in Manitoba once and for all and put the province on a sustained path for even greater emissions reductions in subsequent CSA periods. - 2.
-The 1 MT goal should be comprised initially of the set of specific emissions reduction actions set out in Appendix I. - 3.
-Additional actions, currently under development, should be considered for inclusion based on the EAC's recommendations and then added as soon as practical to the CSA to achieve or surpass the 1 MT CSA reduction goal, as set out in Appendix I. - 4.
-Any shortfall in achieving the 1 MT goal should be added to the subsequent CSA period as part of the 'debit' feature of the CSA to ensure there is no relaxation of effort in reducing emissions.
+The 1 Mt goal should be comprised initially of the set of specific emissions reduction actions set out in Appendix I. - 3.
+Additional actions should be considered for inclusion based on the EAC's recommendations and then added as soon as practical to the CSA to ensure achieving or surpassing the 1 Mt CSA reduction goal, as set out in Appendix I. - 4.
+Any shortfall in achieving the 1 Mt goal must be added to the subsequent CSA period as part of the 'debit' feature of the CSA to ensure there is no relaxation of effort in reducing emissions.